-To summarize, yellow pepper leaves can be caused by a nitrogen or magnesium deficiency, over-watering, sun scald, or cold weather.
+In general, yellow pepper leaves is usually caused by a nitrogen deficiency, over-watering, sunscald, or cold weather.
 Read more on yellowing leaves here.

 Any garden plant has at least one nemesis.
 Peppers have many.
 From rabbits eating young foliage, to aphids sucking sap from the plant’s leaves, and many more.

 There are a variety of easy measures you can take to reduce pest problems.
 For example, plant other plants that attract beneficial insects.
 These include yarrow, marigolds, tansies and more.

 Using a spray bottle, wet the leaves, top and bottom, every day to help control the problem.
 This solution kills aphids, but most likely not completely eradicate the pests.

 One of the most dreaded issues that can plague a pepper plant is disease.
 There are a wide variety of diseases that affect peppers, from Bacterial Leaf Wilt, to Leaf Spot, to Mosaic.

 Some diseases are spread by pests, like TMV, while others are soil-borne.
 Keeping pests at bay is a great way to prevent disease.
 For soil-borne disease, we recommend mulching and bottom pruning.

 To prevent soil from splashing onto a pepper’s leaves, we like to bottom-prune low leaves.
 This keeps the foliage up and away from the soil’s surface.
 Additionally, we always mulch around the base of our plants.

 Rainfall splashes soil particles up onto low leaves.
 To dampen the fall, use straw, fabric weed barrier, or grass clippings to mulch your peppers.